 Greatest TV Characters - Callie Torres from Grey's Anatomy

-Our Greatest TV characters feature continues with Greys Anatomy icon Callie Torres, played by Sara Ramirez for eleven seasons on the medical drama...
+For Intentional Women's Day 2021. we revisit some of our Greatest TV Characters features, looking at TV's best female characters.
+Becky Kukla looks at Greys Anatomy icon Callie Torres, played by Sara Ramirez for eleven seasons on the medical drama...

 Callie is first introduced in season two of Grey's anatomy as a love interest for George O'Malley.
 However, over the next few seasons she grows as a character and becomes a much bigger part of the show and an incredibly talented orthopaedic surgeon, starting as a senior resident before graduating to attending.

 After her divorce from George, Callie begins to have feelings for Erica Hahn, another surgeon at Seattle Grace Hospital.
 This is how Callie discovers the she is bisexual.
 She is a funny and sometimes inappropriate person who cares for those around her and really loves her job and her family.

 After discovering that she is bisexual, Callie's next two romantic relationships are with women.
 The first being Hahn, who leaves the hospital in season five, and the second being Arizona Robbins, who Callie eventually marries and then divorces later in the show.